Maple French Toast Overnight Oats

 Video

-The beauty of Maple French Toast Overnight Oats is that you simply place your ingredients in your mug, stir, refrigerate and leave alone until the morning, and voilà – breakfast is ready.
+The beauty of Maple French Toast Overnight Oats is that you place your ingredients in your mug, stir, refrigerate, and leave it alone until the morning, and voilà – breakfast is ready.

 Thanks for sharing the recipe, I loved it!
 Had a doubt, can kids eat this?
 I made one of the recipes with True Elements Rolled Oats and it turned out really well, you should also try!
 So I wanted to try the same for my kids.
 Please do let me know !